 To elute proteins with unusually strong hydrophobic character, detergents or solvent compositions of 50% organic may be used in the gradient without detrimental effects to the packing's surface chemistry.
 However, to obtain longest column life, exercise care when using organic solvents to prevent precipitation of salts.
 Do not use TFA or strong acids in the mobile phases on these columns since the peptidic bonded phase could be damaged.

 At the end of the day, flush the analytical column with at least 5 c.v. of distilled water.
 To remove strongly retained components DMSO is preferred to guanidinium chloride.
 Injected in 5% c. v. aliquotes under no salt conditions.
 If the column is to be left for more than 4 days, storage in 100% methanol is recommended.

-See PolyPENTYL for intact large proteins, or PolyPROPYL, PolyETHYL, and PolyMETHYL for Part Numbers and Prices.
+See PolyPENTYL A for HIC-MS of intact large proteins, or PolyPROPYL, PolyETHYL, or PolyMETHYL A for HPLC of proteins.